ada-popovic/markdown_archive/README.md

 On the website of IISG we can read that the material used for the *Snowglobe with Marx and Engels* is glass.
 Unfortunately, that information is wrong.
 It is plastic.
 And that distinction is quite important in uderstanding that object.
 Plastic evokes feelings of kitsch and cheapness, glass of craftsmanship and refinement.
 The only thing that connects the two materials is transparency and water resistance.

-The snowglobe is in its most reductive form is just a set of figurines packaged in transparent, water-resistant material.
-However, I want to show the immediate difference one can feel when interacting with a plastic material vs glass material.
+The snowglobe is in its most reductive form just a set of figurines packaged in transparent, water-resistant material.
+However, I want to show the immediate difference one can feel when interacting with a plastic material as compared to a glass material.

 **Materials**